Doctor of Social Work (DSW)

 Doctoral Qualifying Assessment

-The qualifying assessment allows students to demonstrate their abilities to apply and integrate their skills and readiness to address complex issues within thesis or capstone projects.
-After successfully completing the qualifying assessment, students are admitted to candidacy status.
+The qualifying assessment allows students to demonstrate their abilities to apply and integrate their skills and readiness to address complex issues within capstone projects.

-After admission to candidacy, students complete an original thesis or capstone project under the supervision of a faculty mentor and three other faculty members (one of which is from outside the school of social work).
-Students will defend their thesis/capstone project.
+After admission to candidacy, students complete an original capstone project under the supervision of a faculty mentor and other content expert mentors.
+Students will defend their capstone projects.